robvet/docs/docs/architecture/cloud-native/resiliency.md

 Cloud-native systems take full advantage of the cloud computing model.
 Your services must know how to thrive in a dynamic, virtualized cloud environment.
 They will make extensive use of Platform as a Service (PaaS) compute infrastructure and managed services.
 The caveat: Cloud infrastructure and networking are inherently unreliable.

 Cloud vendors are able to detect and mitigate platform failure.
 Your service will be restarted, scale out and in, and distributed across nodes.
-Your services must be design services to run in this environment.
+Your services must be design services to detect these environmental scenarios and recover.

 > Discuss Resil, Redund, Consistency, and Avail